greatscottgadgets/hackrf/Readme.md

 Documentation for HackRF can be viewed on [Read the Docs](https://hackrf.readthedocs.io/en/latest/).
 The raw documenation files for HackRF are in the [docs folder](https://github.com/mossmann/hackrf/tree/master/docs) in this repository and can be built locally by installing [Sphinx Docs](https://www.sphinx-doc.org/en/master/usage/installation.html) and running `make html`.
 Documentation changes can be submitted through pull request and suggestions can be made as GitHub issues.

+To create a PDF of the HackRF One documentation from the HackRf repository:
+* navigate to hackrf/docs on command line
+* run the command `make latex`
+* navigate to hackrf/docs/latex
+* run the command `make latexpdf`

 --------------------

 # Getting Help